Tenet (film): Writing and pre-production

 Writer and director Christopher Nolan conceived the ideas behind Tenet over the course of twenty years, but began working on the script in 2014.
 The title, as well as being a palindrome, is an allusion to the Sator Square.
-Inspired by a feeling about how he imagined Sergio Leone made Once Upon a Time in the West (1968), Nolan tried not to watch any spy movies that might influence him while making Tenet, instead relying on his memories of the films.
+Inspired by a feeling about how he imagined Sergio Leone made Once Upon a Time in the West (1968), Nolan avoided watching any spy films that might influence him while making Tenet, instead relying upon his memories.

-The science-fiction aspect of the film revolves around the ability to reverse the entropy of things and people, resulting in time reversibility.
-While the film does refer to real concepts from physics, among them annihilation, the second law of thermodynamics, Maxwell's demon, the grandfather paradox, and Feynman and Wheeler's Absorber Theory, Nolan stated in the film's press notes that "we're not going to make any case for this being scientifically accurate".
+The science fiction aspect of the film revolves around the ability to reverse the entropy of things and people, resulting in time reversibility.
+While the film does refer to real concepts from physics, among them annihilation, the second law of thermodynamics, Maxwell's demon, the grandfather paradox, and Feynman and Wheeler's Absorber Theory, Nolan stated that "we're not going to make any case for this being scientifically accurate".
 Commenting on the scientific aspects of writing the script, he stated: "I think the scientific method is the best tool we have for analyzing and understanding the world around us ...
-I've been very inspired by working with great scientists like Kip Thorne, who I worked with on Interstellar, who also helped me out with some early analysis of the ideas I wanted to explore to do with time and quantum physics on Tenet, although I promised him I wasn't going to bandy his name around as if there was some kind of scientific reality to Tenet.
+I've been very inspired by working with great scientists like Kip Thorne, who I worked with on Interstellar (2014), who also helped me out with some early analysis of the ideas I wanted to explore to do with time and quantum physics on Tenet, although I promised him I wasn't going to bandy his name around as if there was some kind of scientific reality to Tenet.
 It's a very different kettle of fish to Interstellar."

 For both the production and the distribution of the film, which had an estimated budget of $200 million, Nolan continued his relationship with Warner Bros. and his production company Syncopy.
+Tenet was the last Syncopy film to be distributed by Warner Bros. before leaving the film studio in January 2021.
 Nolan and production designer Nathan Crowley traveled to scout for locations in February and April 2019.
 Disappointed with the Royal Swedish Opera as a potential stand-in for the Kyiv Opera House, Crowley instead chose the Linnahall, which fit his affinity for Brutalist architecture.
 The production decided to film at the National Liberal Club after management at Sotheby's refused to participate, at Cannon Hall after Thornhill Primary School in Islington and Channing School were deemed unsatisfactory, and at Shree Vardhan Tower after it was determined that security at the Antilia was too high to film there.